wp-plugins/linkify-posts/readme.txt

 (optional) To appear after the entire post listing (if posts exist or if 'none' setting is specified)

 * `$between`
-(optional) To appear between all posts
+(optional) To appear between posts

 * `$before_last`
 (optional) To appear between the second-to-last and last element, if not specified, 'between' value is used

 * `$none`
 (optional) To appear when no posts have been found.
 If blank, then the entire function doesn't display anything